soulostar/sqlite-connector/README.md

 Keep in mind that this library is written for use with SQLite's serialized mode.
 For more information on SQLite threading modes, see: https://www.sqlite.org/threadsafe.html

+## Download

+The jar can be downloaded from the releases page.
+Ideally, this project will be available in a central repository sometime soon for use with Gradle, Maven, etc.

 ## Requirements

 JDK 1.7+